Page Reviewed / Updated - Aug. 2017

 Planning for the financial aspects of long term care is complicated and finding professional assistance is a smart approach.
-There are public agencies and private organizations that offer assistance at no charge as well as private advisors that charge incrementally for their assistance.
-Select from the types of eldercare financial planning assistance listed below and use the links in the right column to find assistance in your area.
+There are both public agencies and private organizations that offer assistance at no charge.
+In addition, there are private advisors that charge hourly or project fees for their assistance.

 If you require help finding affordable home or residential care, please visit our Finding Affordable Elder Care page.